BigRedS/cx-labs/README.md

 And to set some environment vars defining the Coralogix team you want to send data to:

-* `CX_TEAM_NAME`: the name of the team, this is used for tagging the resources in AWS
 * `CX_DATA_TOKEN`: a send-your-data token for the team
 * `CX_DOMAIN`: the domain for your team, 'eu2.coralogix.com' is the default
 * `AWS_REGION`: the AWS region to bring stuff up in; defaults to `eu-north-1`

+There's also an optional environment variable:

+* `CX_TEAM_NAME`: the name of the team, if this is set a terraform workspace is created with the value as its name, it is appened as a suffix onto the names of resources, and added to the default tags of resources.

-Finally, for the EC2-based jobs, you'll also need an ssh key at `~/.ssh/id_rsa` or `~/.ssh/id_ed25519`; feel free to patch ./common/tf-wrapper.sh if yours is elsewhere :D
+Finally, for the EC2-based jobs, you'll also need an ssh key at `~/.ssh/id_rsa` or `~/.ssh/id_ed25519`; feel free to patch `./common/tf-wrapper.sh` if yours is elsewhere :D

 # How to use